-After several years of flying drones I wanted to put together some reviews based on my own experiences with drones that have zoom cameras and from that, I’ve come up with my top five consumer drones for those with an average budget.
+After several years of flying drones, I wanted to put together some reviews based on my own experiences with drones that have zoom cameras, and from that, I’ve come up with several top consumer drones for those with an average budget.

 Let’s dig in!

 The Mavic 2 Zoom is probably one of the most well-known drones on the consumer market and is popular for a reason.
 It boasts a 1/ 2.3” CMOS sensor and a 24-48mm lens that gives you 2x optical zoom and 2x digital zoom capabilities giving your drone footage a great cinematic effect.